iacercalixto/iacercalixto.github.io/index.md

 # News

+* **May/2021** Book chapter **Natural language processing for mental disorders: an overview** accepted for publication in: *Natural Language Processing in Healthcare: A Special Focus on Low Resource Languages* (CRC Press).
+More news soon!

+* **May/2021** Our paper [*Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks*](https://arxiv.org/abs/2012.12352) was accepted for publication at the 'Beyond Language: Multimodal Semantic Representations' (**MMSR 2021**) Workshop.
+We release a dataset, as well as code to reproduce our experiments (coming soon).

 * **Mar/2021** Paper accepted at **NAACL 2021**: [Wikipedia Entities as *Rendezvous* across Languages: Grounding Multilingual Language Models by Predicting Wikipedia Hyperlinks](./pdfs/Calixto-Raganato-Pasini_NAACL2021.pdf) (code and data coming soon).

 * **Feb/2021** I am guest lecturer in the [Erasmus Mundus European Masters on Technology for Translation and Interpreting](https://em-tti.eu/).
 I give lectures on Machine Translation and Machine Learning in the University of Wolverhampton.